Logo

 Standard Doji

-The Standard Doji is the most basic form of this pattern.
+The Standard Doji candlestick is the most basic form of this pattern.
 It features a small or nonexistent real body with upper and lower wicks of roughly equal length.

 This pattern typically reflects a neutral market sentiment, where buyers and sellers are evenly matched.